0x1c-works/BLIT/docs/_posts/2023-07-15-banner-icons-editor.md

 ![Start IDs](/assets/images/banner-editor-tutorial/banner-start-ids.png)

-For example, if you set the group start ID as `10000`, whenever you create the first group for a new project, its ID is `10000`.
+For example, if you set the group start ID as `10000`, whenever you create the first group in a new project, its ID will be `10000`.

-Please keep an eye on the hints below each setting about the restrictions.
+Please keep an eye on the hints of each setting about the restrictions.

 ---

 ## [1] Import Banner Icons

 Go to **Banner Icons** via the navigation pane.
-When opened, it will create an empty project for you, containing no groups or colors.
+When opened, it creates an empty project for you, containing no groups or colors.

-To import banner icons, you have to create a group first:
+To import banner icons, you need to create a banner icon group first:

 ![Add group](/assets/images/banner-editor-tutorial/banner-1-add-group.png)

 You'll notice that with the new group selected, the group editor shows up.
 Click **Add textures** and select your banner textures.

-You can select multiple files at once.
+You can, of course, import mulitple textures in a batch.

 ![Add group](/assets/images/banner-editor-tutorial/banner-2-add-textures.png)

 The imported icon textures will show in the list, each of which is assigned with an **Icon ID**.

-The Icon IDs are comprised of the group ID and the texture index in the group.
+> The Icon IDs are comprised of the group ID and the texture index in the group.

+You can also find what the texture's file name would be for each icon at the top of a texture tile.
+Since every banner texture can hold only 16 icons, there could be more than one texture files (suffixed with `_01`, `_02`, etc.) for an icon group.

 ![Add group](/assets/images/banner-editor-tutorial/banner-3-textures.png)

 When an icon is selected, its detail will show up in the right pane, where you can inspect the texture and the sprite in a larger view.
-If you have set the [relative scan paths](#relative-scan-paths) correctly and have the sprite files with the same names as the texture files, BLIT will automatically set the sprite for the icons.
+If you have set the [relative scan paths](#relative-scan-paths) correctly and have named the sprite files same as the texture files, BLIT will automatically set the sprite for the icons.

-You can always set the sprites and textures manually for each icon.
+You can always pick sprites and textures manually for each icon by clicking **Change...**.
+If an image has changed, you'll need to click **Reimport** to refresh it.

+> Alternatively, you can add the existing textures again by clicking **Add textures**, if there are many images to be refreshed.

 ![Icon Details](/assets/images/banner-editor-tutorial/banner-4-icon-details.png)